ShaunCurtis/Blazr.ExploringEditContext/README.md

 # Exploring the Blazor Edit Context

-If you want to edit data in Blazor, you will be come across the `EditContext`.
-It's a demi-hidden component used in the edit form.
+If you edit data in Blazor, you'll come across the `EditContext`.
+It's a semi-hidden component used in the edit form.

-This article explores the mechanics and plumbing of the edit form and the central role of the `EditContext`.
+This article explores the mechanics and plumbing of the edit form and the central role of the `EditContext` in managing the edit process.

 ## The Demo Project

 The Demo solution consists of a Net8 `Blazor web App` template project, configured for *InteractiveServer* and *Global* interactivity.
-This configuration is the easiest and fastest solution for debugging.
+This configuration is the simplest and fastest solution for debugging.

 The solution has the following Nuget packages installed: